Kim Jung-hyun (actor, born 1990): 2016–2018: Rising popularity

 Kim made his small screen debut in 2016 and gained attention with his role as Gong Hyo-jin's younger brother in the romance comedy Don't Dare to Dream.

 He then starred in historical drama The Rebel.
 The series was a critical and commercial success, and Kim won the Best New Actor award at the 2017 MBC Drama Awards.

 The same year, he was cast in MBC's two-episode series, Binggoo, alongside Han Sun-hwa.

 He also played the male lead in KBS2's teen drama School 2017 alongside Gugudans Kim Se-jeong.
 The series was very popular among the youth leading to his increased popularity.
 Kim's portrayal of a troubled and rebellious student was praised by critics and audiences.
 The series earned him Best New Actor nominations at the 54th Baeksang Arts Awards, the 2017 KBS Drama Awards and the 1st The Seoul Awards.

 Kim then featured in 4Men's Music Video Break Up In The Morning.

 Later in the year Kim was cast in a lead role in KBS2 drama special Buzzcut Love.

 In 2018, Kim starred in JTBC's youth series titled Welcome to Waikiki playing a cynical but kind-hearted movie director.
 The series was popular across Asia and solidified Kim's status as a versatile actor.

 He then starred in the 4DX VR movie Stay With Me alongside Seo Yea-ji playing the role of an aspiring musician with stage fright.
 Kim lent his vocals to the OST of the movie titled Moonlight.

-Later he starred in MBC melodrama Time alongside Girls' Generation's Seohyun, playing a chaebol whose time is running out due to his failing health.
-Kim's received critical praise for playing the drama's principal character, a terminal patient with few months to live.
-He withdrew halfway through the series due to an "eating disorder and sleep disorder".
+In July 2018, he starred in MBC melodrama Time alongside Girls' Generation's Seohyun, playing a chaebol whose time is running out due to his failing health.
+During the press conference for the drama, he was criticised for "answering questions unenthusiastically" and for refusing to link arms with his co-star Seohyun.
+He explained that it was because he was trying to stay in his character from the drama.
+He withdrew from the series halfway through its run, officially citing health reasons.